prominence-eosc/docs/workflows.md

 There are several types of workflows available in PROMINENCE.

 ## Bags of jobs
 A workflow can consist of a group of independent jobs.
-Unlike directed acyclic graphs (below), there are no dependencies between them.
+Unlike directed acyclic graphs (below), there are no dependencies between the jobs.

 ## Directed acyclic graphs
 A directed acyclic graph (DAG) is a collection of all the jobs you want to run organised in a way that reflects their dependencies.